BlockhostOfficial/ddos-prot-mc-servers/README.md

 - ReliableSite
 - PhoenixNAP

+# Best Protection
+This is my personal opinion and feedback from others, don't use this as your main reason to buy / not buy.

+1. CosmicGuard - It's been great for me so far but when there was some attack that worked, they fixed it really fast.
+2. Path.net - When I was using BuyVM, we had to block a lot of proxies ourself and that wasn't an issue with CosmicGuard
+3. Cloudflare
+4. OVH (without any custom filters) - All the options I mentioned like TCPShield and Infinity Filter have their own custom filters

 # Protection with panel and support
 These are some options that come with a panel and support, no hard and time consuming setups.
+BuyVM is the only setup that doesn't have a panel.

 ## Europe